‘Analysis’ and ‘views’ and ‘tripe written in the news’ that’s not what little girls are made of.

 - If they judge people who make different choices, correct them

-- If they feel judged when they make choices different to their peers, support them
+- If they feel judged when they make choices different from their peers, support them

 - Try to ignore unwelcome advice, especially unwelcome advice that worries you.
 That includes this blog post.